trybick/slack-location-manager/README.md

 A command-line tool that sets your slack status emoji depending on your location.
 Run the wizard to create a cron job which will run the script daily.

-## How it works
+## Made for F1V

-The script makes an 'update profile' API call to Slack with an emoji calculated from the location of your IP address.
-Run the wizard to create a daily cron job.
+This was created for an internal use at F1V.
+If you're not part of the team and want to use this, you will need to create an app and get a token from it within your workspace.

 ## Install